Genetic ancestry of Filipino people

-One logical reason is that the Han Chinese traders arrived in the Philippines via Fujian province almost 2000 years ago.
-This migration continued during Spanish colonization.
+Chinese migration continued during Spanish colonization.
 Several of them settled and assimilated with the local Filipino-Spanish culture.

-Eventually, a small Chinese community developed.
+Eventually, a small Chinese community developed, particularly in Binondo and Laguna.
 Many became local artisans and wealthy Sangleys who even acquired the Don and Dona titles.

 In 1798, almost 300 years after Spain colonized the country, the local Spanish government conducted a census.
 The result showed that 33% of the population in Luzon, the largest, were Mestizos of Spanish, Mexican, Latino, and Chinese (Sangleys) ancestry.